 If you are interested in taking a closer look at how this year’s champs are progressing, please feel free to download a copy of the spreadsheet: Sinfin Fell Champs 5Aug 2017

 Note that points reduce very quickly during your first 10 races and then stay relatively static.
-So if you haven’t yet raced much this year, you can still catch up very quickly!
+So if you haven’t yet raced much, you can still catch up very quickly!
 Do as many races as you can and remember…“Points Means Prizes!”

 The aim is for runners to reduce their overall points total for the year.
 Points start at 2500 and runners are rewarded with points each time they run, which is subtracted from their overall total.
 A set of 26 core races has been designated, of which the 10 best results will count, with any lesser result (within the 26), affording a 15pt bonus, per race.
 The system is designed to encourage participants to run as well as they can, not just as often as possible.
 Whilst it favours performance it does still reward those who run on the fells regularly and throughout the year.